 There is a whiff of Should-ing on yourself whenever the flag of positive language is waved.
 And that’s no fun.
 This isn’t about making ourselves – or others – wrong.
 It isn’t about being restricted in the words we use.

 The drive to slavishly being positive denies the messiness of life and the human experience.
-Sometimes we feel overwhelmed and other times we feel grounded and present.
+Sometimes we feel overwhelmed and sad and frustrated and angry and resentful and scared and powerless and all the other ‘non-positive’ feelings.

 Conscious Language is compassionate and curious.
 It understands we are complex creatures who will never be perfect.
 But we generally lean towards betterment and growth.
 And standing still or going backwards is not in our design.